History of cloud computing: 2000s

+In the 2000s, Service-oriented architecture (SOA) and web service frameworks popularized loose coupling, coarse-grained capabilities, and composable services, concepts that later led to and merged with the cloud computing service-delivery models.
+In parallel, Software as a service (SaaS) emerged as an approach to delivering applications over the Internet rather than via local or on-premise installation.

 In 2002, Amazon established its subsidiary Amazon Web Services, which allows developers to build applications independently.

 In 2006, Amazon introduced Simple Storage Service (S3) in March and Elastic Compute Cloud (EC2) in August.
 These services were among the first to use server virtualization to provide IaaS on a pay-as-you-go basis.
 In the same year, Google launched Google Docs, a SaaS model to edit and save documents online.

 In 2007, Netflix launches its online video streaming service, the first SaaS streaming site.
 Also, IBM and Google partnered with universities-- University of Washington, Carnegie Mellon University, MIT, Stanford, University of Maryland, and UC Berkeley-- to create a research server farm.
 This would later become the Cluster Exploratory program when the National Science Foundation funded the project in early 2008.

-In April of 2008, Google released the beta version of Google App Engine, a PaaS that provides a fully managed infrastructure and platform for users to create web applications.
+In April 2008, Google released the beta version of Google App Engine, a PaaS that provides a fully managed infrastructure and platform for users to create web applications.
 In mid-2018, Gartner noted the potential for cloud computing to reshape the relationship between IT service consumers, users, and providers.

 NASA's Nebula becomes the first open-source software for deploying private and hybrid clouds in early 2009.
 Later in the same year, The French government announced the Andromède Project to establish a national cloud computing service.
 The government committed €285 million to the initiative.
 The initiative ultimately failed, leading to the shutdown of Cloudwatt on 1 February 2020.